-IED Compare is used to compare the IED configuration of two same type of IEDs.
-It generates a text report which lists the differences in the IED configuration.
+IED Compare is used to compare the IED configurations of two IEDs of the same type.
+It generates a text report which lists the differences between the IED configurations.
 IED Compare provides an option to compare an IED configuration stored in PCM600, IED or .pcmi file.
 IED Compare can compare certain types of IED configurations and parameters.

-- Application configuration •
+- Application configuration

-- Display configuration •
+- Display configuration

-- GOOSE receive configuration •
+- GOOSE receive configuration

 - Parameters